Legislation

 AB 518 Author, Wicks Paid family leave for Chosen Family member

 This bill would expand eligibility for benefits under the paid family leave program to include individuals who take time off work to care for a seriously ill designated person.
 The bill would define “designated person” to mean any individual related by blood or whose association with the employee is the equivalent of a family relationship.
 The bill would authorize the employee to identify the designated person when they file a claim for benefits.
 The bill would make conforming changes to the definitions of the terms “family care leave” and “family member.”
-Support Status of bill: Status of bill: 9/13/2023.
-Ordered to inactive file in the Senate (after amendment to tie the bill to AB 575, so AB 575 becomes operative only if both bills are enacted, and if AB 518 is enacted last).
-Missed 9/14/23 deadline for passing.
+Support.
+Approved by Governor and Chaptered 09/28/24.

 AB 793 Author(s) Bonta Reverse Warrants